AvneeshSarwate/SkipStep/readme.txt

 touchOSC (on your iPad/android tablet) touchOSC editor (on your computer)
 Python 2.7 (on your computer)
-LANdini (on your computer)
-any DAW (on your computer)
+LANdini (on your computer)  (ONLY FOR MULTI-PERSON USE) any DAW (on your computer)

 BASIC STARTUP INSTRUCTIONS
 1. get iPads and computers onto the same wifi network
-2. start LANdini
+2. (MULTI PERSON ONLY) start LANdini
 3. set up midi routing so DAW can recieve internally sent midi (IAC bus on Macs)
 4. start DAW and set it up to accept internal midi
 5. load touchOSC layout onto iPad (you only need to do this the first time you run it)
 6. make sure touchOSC layout is on
 7. start backend file
-	(comment out line that sporks the timer thread if you're not the master user)
+	(MULTI PERSON ONLY: comment out line that sporks the timer thread if you're not the master user)
 8. start python file from the terminal upon startup, follow instructions from the python script to set all the needed IP addresses